turingschool-examples/react-router-example/README.md

 We want to redirect to `/unicorns/1`

-Then, we want to then define a `Route` that looks at the parameter in the URL and passes the specific matching data into something we can render.
+Then, we want to define a `Route` that looks at the parameter in the URL and passes the specific matching data into something we can render.

 Let's poke the bear a little bit.
 Paste this route into your `App.js` file: